Apple Watch 6 vs. Fitbit Luxe: Which fancy wearable is the right one for you?

 The Apple Watch also has more health-tracking options, which the Fitbit Luxe lacks.
 For instance, the Series 6 is the only watch you can get from Apple with the electrocardiogram feature, which Apple calls ECG -- a health feature that's absent on the Fitbit Luxe.
 The Fitbit Luxe measures heart rate, which is the number of beats per minute or the frequency of the heartbeat over time, but not the patterns between each beat, called heart rhythm.
 In addition to round-the-clock heart-rate monitoring, the Series 6 uses its optical sensor to measure heart rhythm and alerts users when it detects an irregular pattern that may be atrial fibrillation, a type of arrhythmia that can increase your risk of stroke and other serious heart complications.

 It's worth noting that there are no physical buttons on the Luxe, so if you're used to interacting with a wearable with a digital crown, then Fitbit's fancy wearable will take some getting used to.
-Battery life is pegged at 5 days for the Fitbit Luxe, but that varies based on use, according to CNET's review of the wrist wearable, while Apple Watch 6's battery life is around a day and a half in practical use.
+There's no storage either on the Fitbit Luxe, so you won't be able to save and store music into the device for offline listening, for instance.
+The Series 6 has 32GB.
+Battery life, meanwhile, is pegged at 5 days for the Fitbit Luxe, but that varies based on use, according to CNET's review of the wrist wearable, while Apple Watch 6's battery life is around a day and a half in practical use.

 Those are some of the high-level differences between the Apple Watch 6 and the Fitbit Luxe.
 But if you want to know the nitty-gritties, take a look at our specs chart below, or better yet, read our Fitbit Luxe review and our Apple Watch 6 review to give you a more complete perspective.